In June 2024 the Abuse in Care Royal Commission of Inquiry delivered its final report Whanaketia – Through pain and trauma, from darkness to light.

 Successful grant recipients will be required to submit a report detailing:

-• how it contributed to the agreed outcome, and
+- how the grant contributed to the agreed outcome, and

-• how the survivor community benefited from the project.
+- how the survivor community benefited from the funded project and / or service provided.

-If an organisation fails to submit a satisfactory report within the given timeframe, it may result in:
+If an organisation fails to submit a satisfactory report before 30 April 2027, it may result in:

-All grants may be subject to an audit by the Department.
+In addition, all grants may be subject to an audit by the Department of Internal Affairs.